Liquid Stability Pool (LSP)

 How the Liquid Stability Pool Maintains Protocol Solvency

 The primary function of the Liquid Stability Pool is to handle liquidations within the protocol, which helps maintain a healthy collateral ratio across all user positions.
 When a user’s position falls below the minimum collateral ratio (MCR), the collateral is liquidated and swapped for $NECT in the LSP.
 This process not only burns the $NECT but also transfers the liquidated assets into the LSP, increasing the overall backing of $sNECT tokens.
-Additionally, Pollen incentives and performance fees from PoL-compounding Dens ( $iBGT,$iBERA & $HENEY ) contribute to the yield, allowing users to continuously grow their share of the pool's assets.
+Additionally, Pollen incentives and performance fees from PoL-compounding Dens ( $iBGT,$iBERA & $HONEY ) contribute to the yield, allowing users to continuously grow their share of the pool's assets.

 The Liquid Stability Pool is a strategic way to maximise your $NECT holdings, as you not only earn yield from liquidations but also benefit from performance fees and linear vesting of Pollen emissions.
 The pool includes built-in rebalancing methods to ensure efficient liquidity management, while minimising slippage.
 All assets earned from these yield sources are unlocked at a fixed rate to avoid any MEV (Maximum Extractable Value) against depositors.
 This mechanism ensures that the protocol is always solvent, as liquidated collateral is captured directly by the LSP and used to restore the protocol’s collateralisation levels.
 As liquidations occur, $sNECT holders see an increase in the value of their holdings, since the pool's assets grow without additional $NECT being minted.